 Driving Regulations Violations:

 1st Violation: Parking Permit Revoked for 5 School Days;

 2nd Violation: Parking Permit Revoked for 10 School Days;

 3rd Violation: Parking Permit Revoked.
 A letter will be sent to Home School and Parent/Guardian.
-Vehicles may be towed at owner’s expense if student’s car has received 3 tickets or has no permission/permit to park.
+Vehicles may be towed at owner’s expense if student’s car has no permission/permit to park.
 Note: Students may lose parking privileges or be booted and/or towed at the Administrator’s discretion if a violation warrants it.
 Home School and Parent/Guardian will be notified.

 Emergency School Closing